If you’re a building product business with limited resources, creating marketing materials for your sales team may not be your first priority.

 But it's even better when every part of the website is designed to convert prospects.
 Then it really works for sales enablement.

-- UX – give your prospect everything they need, easily.
+UX – give your prospect everything they need, easily.
 Anticipate their needs and questions and structure your website around that.
-Make sure the aesthetics are at least “in tact” – if not excellent.
-Preferrably excellent.
+Make sure the aesthetics are at least “intact” – if not excellent.
+Preferably excellent.

-- Accessible CTA's – make sure it’s easy to take the next step in the buyers journey.
+Accessible CTA's – make sure it’s easy to take the next step in the buyer's journey.
 Put CTA’s in very visible places on every page of your website that will take them to the ultimate goal.
 That may be a contact us form.
 Or a get a quote form.
-But make sure it’s easy for them take the next step.
+But make sure it’s easy for them to take the next step.

 We don’t have time to go into this topic thoroughly, but your website is a vitally important resource for your sales team.
 If they don’t have a great website to send prospects to, they’re working without the tools they need.